leonorae/rung/README.md

 uv pip install --config-settings="--global-option=build_ext" --config-settings="--global-option=-IC:\Program Files\Graphviz\include" --config-settings="--global-option=-LC:\Program Files\Graphviz\lib" pygraphviz
 ```

+### Running
-then, use `uv sync` to create a venv, then activate it to enter the environment
+then, use `uv sync` to create a venv, then activate it to enter the environment and use `uv run uvicorn rung.main:app` to run

+## Use

+Use the analyses/upload method to upload data, indicate the preprocessing to be applied, discovery algorithm to use, and acceptable alpha for pruning edges.